cuihantao/cuihantao.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hantao Cui is an associate professor of Electrical and Computer Engineering at North Carolina State University.
-Prior to joining NC State, he was an assistant professor at Oklahoma State University from 2021 to 2024.
+Hantao Cui is an Associate Professor of Electrical and Computer Engineering at North Carolina State University.
+Prior to joining NC State, he was an Assistant Professor at Oklahoma State University from 2021 to 2024.
 He earned his Ph.D. in Electrical Engineering from the University of Tennessee, Knoxville (2018), following his M.S.
 (2013) and B.S.
 (2011) in the same field from Southeast University, China.
 He is the author of [ANDES](https://github.com/curent/andes)